grahamrp/sods/gp_blogpost.md

 ## Introduction

-With the recent release of the [Stack Overflow Developer Survey Results](https://insights.stackoverflow.com/survey/2018/) and it being [Shiny Appreciation Month](https://twitter.com/hashtag/ShinyAppreciation), a couple of at Mango thought it would be fun to each make a Shiny app based on the data and see what we came up with.
+With the recent release of the [Stack Overflow Developer Survey Results](https://insights.stackoverflow.com/survey/2018/) and it being [Shiny Appreciation Month](https://twitter.com/hashtag/ShinyAppreciation), a couple of us at Mango thought it would be fun to each make a Shiny app based on the same data and see what we came up with.

 ## The data and idea